BALTIMORE WISDOM PROJECT is one of the best charities to donate to in 2023.

 Stay turned for more information about our consultations.
 Our extended work with schools and workplaces helps ensure just and inclusive inter-professional, interpersonal, and intercultural relations.
 In our work consultations, we share holistic learning tools of conflict management, restorative justice practices, and mindfulness.

 Our work has high impact.
-We reduce incidents of violence for the youth and families who are enrolled in our programs.
+We prevent and eliminate incidents of violence for the youth and families enrolled in our programs.
 We decisively uplift the organizations with whom we partner.

-Your donations truly help save and change lives for peace, equality, and wellness.
+Your donations changes lives for peace, equality, and wellness.

 We are a regional leader in the Middle Atlantic United States for peace, violence prevention, equality, holistic education, and community healing.

-Become a Patron of the Wisdom Community and support us with recurring monthly donations for just the price of a cup of coffee at https://www.patreon.com/wisdomcommunity.
+Become a Patron of Wisdom Projects and support us with recurring monthly donations for just the price of a cup of coffee at https://www.patreon.com/wisdomcommunity.

 Or send your tax deductible donations in any denomination of U.S. currency via PayPal to @wisdomprojects Or click here to donate directly via PayPal.